Understanding Ayurvedic Doshas: A Guide to Your Mind-Body Balance - Oneworld Ayurveda

 When Pitta is out of balance, diseases of the skin like acne, pimples, and sensitivities may arise.
 Imbalances in Pitta create allergies, inflammation, and reduced immunity.
 In women, this imbalance may create various Gynecological issues like heavy menstrual flow, miscarriages, and hormonal upsets.

-Kapha is formed by the combination of water and earth.
+Kapha is the principle of structure and cohesion.

 How does Kapha influence our body and mind?